I am always hungry for knowledge...

 Now I am taking a course and reading a book that talks about worries.
 Interestingly enough, many doctors now agree that stress is the biggest factor — not the only one, though — for heart diseases, hypertension, arthritis, lung cancer, rheumatism, constipation and other stomach problems, colds, thyroid problems and diabetes.

 I found out that more Americans commit suicide each year because of stress than die from the five most common communicable diseases.
+This is one of the reasons why is important to decrease your stress by 50%.

 Many people look for a quick fix such as a pill to overcome these diseases...